digao-dalpiaz/FlightGear-Panel/README.md

 ```
 --generic=socket,out,20,localhost,6688,udp,digao_panel
 ```

-*Replace "localhost" by the remote computer address if you are using remote app.
+> Replace "localhost" by the remote computer address if you are using remote app.

+**The next time you play, you only need to open FGPanel and FlightGear.**